 You can clean your LENA Cup using any mild, unscented, non antibacterial, water-based, natural if possible soap.
 Harsh chemicals can potentially compromise your cup’s composition and cause irritation when inserted.
 Antibacterial hand soaps ( such as those in public restrooms ) and heavy-duty facial cleansers should never be used to clean your cup.

-Many users choose to boil their cups before or after their cycles.
+Many people choose to boil their cups before or after their cycles.
 You can immerse your LENA Cup in boiling water for 5-7 minutes at a time to sterilize it – try to keep your cup from touching the sides or bottom of the pot by using a pair of tongs to keep it steady and remove it from the boiling water.
 Let your LENA Cup cool down completely before using it.

 You can safely empty your LENA Cup in a public toilet.
 Before emptying your cup, you should always wash your hands thoroughly before entering the stall.
 You can use a bottle of water to rinse your cup after removal or use a clean piece of tissue, or toilet paper, to wipe your cup before reinsertion.
 Once you are home and it is convenient, wash your cup with mild soap and water.